StefaniaVerduga/pands-problem-sheet/README.md

 ## Week 02 - bank.py
 #### Task description

-This program prompts the user to enter two amounts in cents and then converts them to euros by dividing by 100.
-The sum of the two amounts in euros is then printed using a formatted string.
+This program prompts the user to enter two amounts in cents and then converts them to euros and cents using integer division ('//') and the remainder operator ('%').
+The sum of the two amounts is then printed using a formatted string.

 #### Program explanation